-At the time of the offense in this case, aggravated rape was defined as the "unlawful sexual penetration of another accompanied" by certain enumerated aggravating circumstances, including that the victim is less than thirteen (13) years old.
+At the time of the offense in this case, aggravated rape was defined as the "unlawful sexual penetration of another accompanied" by certain enumerated aggravating circumstances, including that the defendant was aided or abetted by one or more other persons and force or coercion was used to accomplish the act.
 T.C.A. § 39-2-603 (1982).
-The indictment at issue before us charged that the petitioner did "unlawfully and feloniously sexually penetrate another . . . [who] was then and there a child less than thirteen (13) years of age."
+The indictment at issue before us charged that the petitioner and two others "unlawfully and feloniously did have sexual penetration of [the victim], accompanied by the circumstances that the Defendants were aided and abetted by each other and force or coercion were used to accomplish the act."
 This language was sufficient under the law as it existed at the time.
 As noted above, the Criminal Code did not contain a provision similar to § 39-11-301(c) (1989).
 The statutory requirements for an indictment were found in § 40-1802 (now § 40-13-202 (1990)), which provided simply that: